dacooderr/Window-and-Linux-Optimization/readme.md

 ## WINDOWS

+## Steam Launch Options
+  - `-threads x` Adjust the amount of threads the game uses.
+Replace with your thread count -1 or try half your thread count.
+  - `-high` Tells windows to run your game in High Priority mode.
+  - `-vulkan` Makes the game run under Vulkan rendering pipeline.
+  - `-dx11` Makes the game run under DX11 rendering pipeline.

 **Improve 1%/0.1% Lows:**

 • **__Process Lasso:__** Using this program, you can force apps to run in a specified priority, as well as adjust core affinity according to your system.
 [DOWNLOAD](https://bitsum.com/)